asfuon/asfuon/README.md

 ### about

 hi there!
 I'm <ins>Fuon</ins>, an 18-year-old developer from China.
-In Chinese online communities, I go by <ins>Ling</ins> Yu.
+In Chinese online communities, I go by <ins>Ling Yu</ins>.
 I specialize in front-end web development and UI design, while currently learning Rust and working toward becoming a full-stack developer.

 well, that's all for my personal passion, like "want to build the most user-friendly applications", "want to realize some pursuit in the field of some products" or "try to deliver the meaningful of software development beyond the fast-pac nature".